Financial advice costs

-If you receive advice about insurance, you may not have to pay for the SOA if the adviser is paid commissions from the Even if you decide not to proceed with the adviser's recommendations, you will generally be expected to pay for the implementing financial advice
+If you receive advice about insurance, you may not have to pay for the SOA if the adviser receives commissions from the insurance If you decide not to proceed with the adviser's recommendations, you will generally still be expected to pay for the preparation of implementing financial advice